E-ARK-Software/earkweb/docs/install_manual.md

     Grant access to user 'arkiv':

         GRANT ALL ON eark.* TO arkiv@'%' IDENTIFIED BY 'arkiv';

-    Create another database for Celery:

-        mysql> create database celerydb;

-    And grant rights to use datase celery for user 'arkiv':

-        mysql> GRANT ALL ON celerydb.* TO arkiv@'%' IDENTIFIED BY 'arkiv';

 2. Create database schema based on the model and apply initialise the database: